-Saskia is a painter and curator from New Orleans, La.
+Saskia is a painter and independent curator from New Orleans, La.
 Her exhibition record spans three decades and includes regional, national, and international venues.
-She is the Principle/Founder of the Fine Arts Preservation Society of New Orleans https://practicepreservation.org and the Founding Curator and Vice President of the 501c-3 non-profit organization, The Ozols Collection: A Museum of American Painting and Pedagogy, https://ozolscollection.org/contact/ The mission promotes the advancement of the Fine Arts as a vital learning tool that promotes intercultural discourse with a foundation in classical techniques and conversations.
+She founded the Fine Arts Preservation Society of New Orleans in 2020 https://practicepreservation.org and is the founding curator and vice president of the 501c-3 non-profit organization, The Ozols Collection: A Museum of American Painting and Pedagogy, https://ozolscollection.org/contact/ The mission promotes the advancement of the Fine Arts as a vital learning tool that promotes intercultural discourse with a foundation in classical techniques and conversations.

-She holds an MFA from the Museum School of the Pennsylvania Academy of Fine Arts, and trained with painters including Sidney Goodman, Bo Bartlett, Vincent Desiderio, Nelson Shenks, Bruce Samuelson, Auseklis Ozols and others through direct artistic lineage of Thomas Eakins.
+She holds an MFA from the Museum School of the Pennsylvania Academy of Fine Arts, and trained with painters including Sidney Goodman, Bo Bartlett, Vincent Desiderio, Nelson Shenks, Bruce Samuelson, Auseklis Ozols and others.

 Research as an independent curator includes a two-year project at the Louisiana State Archives in Baton Rouge as Curator of Fine Arts for the exhibition 40 Days and 40 Nights, Exploring the Resiliency of Louisiana’s Visual Artists After Katrina; as Chief Curator for Winter Sun, Multi- Media Exhibition at Café Russe of the Ritz- Carlton in Moscow, Russia, 2015, and as Chief Curator and Juror for Persephone’s Garden, Images Inspired by Femininity and Its Transformative Creative Power.
 Her Most recent project was as Chief Curator for Responsorial: the Contemporary Dialectics of Misogyny, at New Orleans Academy of Fine Arts.